Oyster: Restoration and recovery

 The "oyster-tecture" movement promotes the use of oyster reefs for water purification and wave attenuation.
 An oyster-tecture project has been implemented at Withers Estuary, Withers Swash, South Carolina, by Neil Chambers-led volunteers, at a site where pollution was affecting beach tourism.
 Currently, for the installation cost of $3000, roughly 4.8 million liters of water are being filtered daily.
 In New Jersey, however, the Department of Environmental Protection refused to allow oysters as a filtering system in Sandy Hook Bay and the Raritan Bay, citing worries that commercial shellfish growers would be at risk and that members of the public might disregard warnings and consume tainted oysters.
 New Jersey Baykeepers responded by changing their strategy for utilizing oysters to clean up the waterway, by collaborating with Naval Weapons Station Earle.
 The Navy station is under 24/7 security and therefore eliminates any poaching and associated human health risk.
 Oyster-tecture projects have been proposed to protect coastal cities, such as New York, from the threat of rising sea levels due to climate change.
-Additionally Oyster reef restoration has shown to increase the population of oyster beds within the oceans while also conservating the biolife within the oyster reefs.
+Additionally, oyster reef restoration has shown to increase the population of oyster beds within the oceans while also conserving the biolife within the oyster reefs.

 Human impact

 The accidental or intentional introduction of species by humans has the potential to negatively impact native oyster populations.
 For example, non-native species in Tomales Bay have resulted in the loss of half of California's Olympia oysters.
+Oyster reefs occupy a small fraction of their distribution prior to mass harvesting during the last three centuries.

 In October 2017, it was reported that underwater noise pollution can affect oysters as they close their shells when exposed to low frequencies of sounds in experimental conditions.
 Oysters rely on hearing waves and currents to regulate their circadian rhythms, and perception of weather events—such as rain—may induce spawning.
 Cargo ships, pile drivers, and explosions conducted underwater produce low frequencies that may be detected by oysters.

 Environmental stressors as a result of global change are also negatively impacting oysters around the world, with many impacts affecting molecular, physiological, and behavioral processes in species including Magallana gigas.